 Notice the peak or hump on top of Mt.
 Hreggnasi - it is called Bárðarkista or the Chest of Bárður and is said to be Bárður's chest with his gold and treasures.
 This is yet another place on the south part of the Snæfellsnes peninsula bearing the name of Bárður Snæfellsás.

 Bárður and his half-brother Þorkell made up and spent a lot of time together.
-After disappearing into the glacier Bárður was busy and even had his only son, named Gestur, by a woman named Þórdís, the daughter of Skeggi, with whom he spent one winter.
-Helga, the daughter of Bárður, raised her brother until he was 12 years old, Þórdís raised him for 1 year and after that, he lived with his father in Snæfellsjökull glacier.
+After disappearing into the glacier Bárður was busy and even had his only son, named Gestur, by a woman named Þórdís, the daughter of Miðfjarðar-Skeggi, with whom he spent one winter.
+Helga, the daughter of Bárður, came to Þórdís and offered to raise her half-brother until he was 12 years old, Þórdís had raised him for 1 year and after that, he lived with his father in Snæfellsjökull glacier.

 So you see that even after Bárður disappeared into the glacier he lived a colourful life.

-The faith in the protection of Bárður Snæfellsás is still alive and often people adjure Bárður.
+The faith in the protection of Bárður Snæfellsás is still alive and some people adjure Bárður.
 Bárður is still said to support people and help them.

-Psychics talk about seeing and sensing a great spirit in Snæfellsjökull glacier, who protects the west coast of Iceland and all the air traffic and ships between Europe and North-America.
+Psychics talk about seeing and sensing a great spirit in the Snæfellsjökull glacier, who protects the west coast of Iceland and all the air traffic and ships between Europe and North America.
 This great spirit is thought to be Bárður Snæfellsás (Dulmagn Snæfellsjökuls, Leiðarljós 1999).

 Bárður sounds like a character from the Lord of the Rings, but J.R.R.
-Tolkien got a lot of his ideas apparently from listening to Icelandic folklore when his Icelandic au pair was telling the stories to his children at bedtime.
+Tolkien apparently got some of his ideas from listening to Icelandic folklore when his Icelandic au pair was telling the stories to his children at bedtime.
 J.R.R.
 Tolkien started writing the Lord of the Rings at the time the Icelandic au pair, Arndís - Adda from Bíldudalur in the Westfjords of Iceland, was working for him.

 So now you know the story of Bárður Snæfellsás, who is the Protector of the Snæfellsnes peninsula operating from the glacier.
 You can read the whole story in the Saga of Bárður Snæfellsás.

-If you want to read up on the Magical Snæfellsnes Peninsula then I have written an I-V part travel-blog on what there is to see and do on the peninsula.
+If you want to read up on the Magical Snæfellsnes Peninsula then I have written an I-V part travel-blog about what there is to see and do on the peninsula: